corsfix/docs/src/content/docs/platform/netlify.md

 description: Fix CORS errors in Netlify with Corsfix when calling external APIs from your website.
 ---

 Netlify is a popular web deployment service where you can host your static websites and single-page applications.
-It's comon to encounter CORS errors when working with Netlify since you're typically working with static-only apps, and most APIs require requests to be made from a backend server.
+It's common to encounter CORS errors when working with Netlify since you're typically working with static-only apps, and most APIs require requests to be made from a backend server.

 In this guide, we'll fix CORS errors in Netlify using Corsfix, a secure proxy service that enables your application to communicate with any API without CORS restrictions.